 If festive holiday music and some peddling is your thing, seeing Winterhaven on a party bike with family or friends is the way to go.
 This is probably not the best option if you have young children or elders in tow.
 Reservations are recommended.

-If you are visiting Winterhaven with a large group, consider a private trolly tours.
-Perfect for Christmas parties and other large groups, this private trolly will take you around Winterhaven.
-Reservations are required.
+If you are visiting Winterhaven with a large group, consider a trolly tour.
+Perfect for Christmas parties and other large groups, this trolly will take you around Winterhaven.
+Reservations are recommended and they do sell out!

 - By Car